delta6626/365-days-of-code/README.md

 - Day 176 ✅: Added a dynamic “Connect/Disconnect” button UI with styling to the Profile Viewer in PartnerPair
 - Day 177 ✅: Improved the Profile Viewer layout in PartnerPair
 - Day 178 ✅: Added a clean skills section to the Profile Viewer component in PartnerPair
+- Day 179 ✅: Added a roles section to the Profile Viewer in PartnerPair and built a reusable chip collection component
 ---

 ## 📌 Notes